mher12/mher12/README.md

 ### Employee Salary Report
 **Code:** [`video_games_sales.ipynb`](https://github.com/nktnlx/data_analysis_portfolio/blob/main/video_games_sales.ipynb)
 **Description:** The dataset contained two tables.
 One table contains Employee department and salary information with 50 records.
 The second contains the bonus amount in which are associated to each employee with 44 records.
-There is a list of video games with sales (by region), year of release, platform, critics and users score.
-The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing region based user profiles, measuring statistical factors, hypothesis testing.
+The task was to clean up the data set and perform statistical analysis and create a relationship between two tables using X-Lookup.
 **Skills:** data cleaning, data analysis, descriptive statistics
 **Technology:** Excel.
 **Results:** Review Employee demographics and assigne appropriate bonus percentage accordingly.